Jenkins High Team Earns Top Honors in Georgia Southern’s Engineering Design Challenge

 Five high school teams participated this year.
 Each was provided a stock drone, which they learned how to fly.
 They then worked on designing the drone attachment, which was 3D printed by Georgia Southern, before testing and troubleshooting it during drone flight.
 The final competition was based on which team’s design worked best as well as their presentation of their design process and understanding of technical concepts.
 The team from Jenkins High took the first runner-up position as well as the award for Best Presentation.

-You can watch all of the 2021 student teams’ presentations by clicking here.
 To learn more about Georgia Southern’s EDC program, visit their webpage.

 Posted in CEC News